-‘Outlander’ Season 5 Gets February 2020 Release Date
+‘Outlander’ Season 5 Gets February, 2020, Release Date

-Outlander is coming back to television screens but fans are going to have to wait until 2020 to see it.
-On Thursday, STARZ tweeted that Season 5 of the show will return on February 16 next year.
+Outlander is coming back to television screens, but fans are going to have to wait until 2020 to see it.
+On Thursday, STARZ tweeted that Season 5 of the show will return on February 16 of next year.

-As The Inquisitr previously reported, filming on season 5 has been going slowly and there was speculation that one of the reasons was lead actor Sam Heughan’s schedule.
-Production started in April and it was due to end in July but by the time the original deadline came around, the cast and crew had only finished two episodes.
+As The Inquisitr previously reported, filming on Season 5 has been going slowly and there was speculation that one of the reasons was lead actor Sam Heughan’s schedule.
+Production started in April and it was due to end in July, but by the time the original deadline came around, the cast and crew had only finished two episodes.

 But in an interview with Parade Magazine, Sam said that the scope of the season had become a challenge for the Outlander team.